 By doing this, the user can have additional manual control of the lights or add another layer of smart automatic control.

 As you may have noticed, the system has several complex layers that we testers need to know and understand.
-We are expected to grasp how Zigbee works and know our way around the multitude of different supported products and their respective firmware capabilities.
+We are expected to grasp how Zigbee works and navigate the multitude of different supported products and their respective firmware capabilities.

 Knowing how a mobile phone commissions one type of light is not enough – we need to know how it commissions every possible type of light.